tsatse/bedrock/README.md

 **gitInit** (optional)

-set to true if you want to execute git init after the generation
+set to true if you want to execute 'git init', 'git add .' and 'git commit -m "first commit"' after the generation

 **npmInstall** (optional)

-set to true if you want to execute npm install after the generation
+set to true if you want to execute npm install after the generation (and after git commands)

 ### licence